Cultra Manor – Ulster Folk and Transport Museum

 The shop is designed to illustrate the range of work undertaken by a letterpress printer in a small town in Ulster in the early 1900s.

 There has been a printing industry in Ulster for over three hundred years.
 By the late 1800s, the printer’s shop had become part of the fabric of life in Ulster’s towns.
-This exhibit was sponsored by the firm of W & G Baird, one of Ireland’s most important printers.
+This exhibit was sponsored by the W & G Baird firm, one of Ireland’s most essential printers.

 • Ballydown National School